Jean-MarcHarvengt/TeensyCEC/README.md

   - touch screen precision (not sure if calibration works for all)
   - one joystick supported
   - few bugs in GFX rendering (disturbance in VGA especially)
-  - Audio library is clashing with the SDFAT library (need to remove SD streaming library from Audio)

 # Running